hoo29/little-timmy/README.md

 - `register`
 - Inventory files

-It is unlikely to find unused variables for:
+It is unlikely to find unused variables or may generate false positives for:

 - Complex, dynamically referenced or created variables
+- Variables referenced by YAML anchors
 - Variables consumed in any custom python filters or similar
 - Non standard(ish) directory layouts

+False positives can be ignored with a config file detailed in the [Config](#config) section.

 Please raise issues with ideas or contributions with improvements!